Welcome to From the Tideline.

 Support From the Tideline

 About a third of every post is open to free subscribers.
 The full text is for paid subscribers.
 I keep it that way for one clear reason.
-I want to share and grow these ideas slowly, over a long time, together with the people who read them.
+I want to share these ideas with readers over the long term, and to grow a new framework together with them.

 Takahiro Mitsui